 The Company continues to suffer from a lack of liquidity.
 The Company is highly leveraged and will need to generate substantial cash flow from operations to satisfy its debt service obligations.
+As of June 30, 2009 the Company had negative working capital in the amount of approximately \$40,000.

-As of March 31, 2009, the Company's indebtedness was approximately \$31.8 million, including approximately \$15.1 million payable to its bank lenders and secured by substantially all its assets.
-The Company was in default of certain covenants in the agreements with its bank lenders as of the end of March 2009 and these defaults continued through September 2009.
+As of June 30, 2009, the Company's indebtedness was approximately \$32.0 million, including approximately \$15.1 million payable to its bank lenders and secured by substantially all its assets.
+The Company was in default of certain covenants in the agreements with its bank lenders as of the end of June 2009, and these defaults continued through September 30, 2009.
 In September 2009, the Company successfully negotiated amendments to the loan agreements with its bank lenders, in which the bank lenders waived prior events of covenant defaults.
 These amendments also modified the bank covenants for the period beginning September 30, 2009.
 However, the loan agreements include clauses that permit the lenders to demand payment at any time, and as the Company is required to maintain a "lock box" account with PNC Bank into which substantially all of the Company's cash receipts are paid, if its bank lenders were to demand repayment and cease lending, the Company would lack the funds to continue its operations.

 The Company received gross proceeds from the sale of its junior subordinated notes and equity securities of \$5,545,000 during 2008 and an additional \$445,000 during the three months ended March 31, 2009.
-The receipt of these gross proceeds did ameliorate, to some degree, the Company's liquidity crisis but this was partially offset by the Company's bank lenders imposing a reduction in availability of \$900,000 in June 2008.
+The receipt of these gross proceeds did ameliorate, to some degree, the Company's liquidity constraints but this was partially offset by the Company's bank lenders imposing a reduction in availability of \$900,000 in June 2008.
 The Company's senior bank debt matures in May 2010, and its subordinated bank debt in August 2010.
 There can be no assurance that the Company's lenders will agree to extend their loans.
 Absent significant improvement in results of operations; it is not likely that the Company will be able to refinance its bank indebtedness with another lender.